Is your team ready to leave the casual, social chatting environment of Discord for a more professional experience of a tool built for business?

 On Discord’s free plan, you can only send files up to 10 MB.
 If you pay for Nitro, the most expensive plan, that limit jumps to 500 MB.

-Share bigger files for free with Pumble
+Share bigger files over Pumble

 Pumble vs Discord: Pumble offers work-related integrations, while Discord keeps it niche with gaming apps